From 17/12/2019, Information on this page applies to existing Internode customers. NBN Phone plans for new customers can be found here.

 You have the option of ordering a battery backup for your NBN service.
 This battery backup will provide power to the Network Termination Device in the event of a mains power outage.

 Due to the nature of the NBN rollout, it is not possible for Internode to provide the CSG rebates applicable to installation.
-Because of this, you will need to agree to a partial waiver of your CSG rights when you sign up for Fibre Phone.
+Because of this, you will need to agree to a waiver of your CSG rights when you sign up for Fibre Phone.

-When you agree to the partial waiver, you agree to not be entitled to any CSG rights in relation to guaranteed maximum connection periods for new services.
+When you agree to the waiver, you agree to not be entitled to any CSG rights in relation to guaranteed maximum connection periods for new services.
 You will not be entitled to compensation for failure to meet the CSG performance standards for connection times.

 You will still be entitled to all other rights under the CSG.

 - Fibre Phone services are only available in NBN Fibre to the Premises (FTTP) service areas.
 If you are within a Fibre to the Building, Fibre to the Node, or Fixed-Wireless area, we recommend NodePhone VoIP.